ComplexCollaborativeAgents/aileenOG/README.md

         * `LD_LIBRARY_PATH` to include `/usr/local/webots/lib`

 ## Misc
-* If you want PyCharm terminal to show color coded logs, you can check the box for `emulate terminal output`.
+* If you want PyCharm terminal to show color coded logs, you can check the box for `emulate terminal output` in the `Run configurations` dialog.